 Does the Video KYC solution have to be deployed on premises to comply with the directive that video calls should originate from the REs own domain and not from third party service provider?

-This is a tricky one.
-The regulator has asserted that the link that is used by customers to begin the video chat should necessarily originate from the domain of the regulated entity.
+Yes.
+The regulator has asserted that the solution is deployed entirely within the client premises and the link, if any, that is used by customers to begin the video chat should necessarily originate from the domain of the regulated entity.
 And for good reasons such as to prevent large scale identity fraud.
-This squarely eliminates generic video tools such as skype, zoom, webex, duo and other popular video applications.
-And customers will soon be aware that regulated entities will never ask for personal details over a zoom call.
-However, this doesn’t mean that the regulated entities cannot use the Video KYC services that are hosted and managed on the cloud – hosted by or on behalf of the regulated entity with its own domain name.
+This squarely eliminates generic video tools such as skype, zoom, webex, duo and other popular video applications and anyone who is providing a pure cloud only solution.
+However, this doesn’t mean that the regulated entities cannot use the Video KYC services that are hosted and managed on the cloud – hosted by the regulated entity with its own domain name.
 We recommend regulated entities choosing a supplier who can provide both on-cloud and on-prem options to handle current and future needs and adapt to volatile regulatory changes that may arise in the near future once this technology scales across India.

 How can the Regulated Entity verify that the PAN or Aadhaar card belongs to the customer in the Video KYC?